In the centre of Bendigo, this park is significant for its historic trees and buildings.

 The Camp Hill Primary School playspace is available to the public outside of school hours.

 At the rear of the netball courts lies the former municipal baths, an old water body formed as part of local mining activity that was used for recreational swimming.
-The water body is currently fenced and undergoing planning for redevelopment.

 The Queen Victoria Garden is located on the corner of Pall Mall and View Street.
 This prominent garden includes a statue of Queen Victoria dating from 1903 and showy floral displays throughout the year.

 Located between Sidney Myer Place and the RSL, these gardens are named after George Lansell, who was one of the few people who made his fortune in Bendigo's gold rush.
 His statue stands in this garden with a rare Chilean Wine Palm.

 The cool, green, lush fernery provides a shady respite from the heat.
 Explore its water features, bridges, rockeries, gravel paths and fern and palm collections.
 Once the site of a billabong on the Bendigo Creek, the fernery features remnant River Red Gums of historical significance.
 These mature trees provide a canopy of shade for the more tender ferns in the fern collection that includes a great selection of Victorian species.